agihil/course-catalog-canonicity/README.md

 ## Scraped courses data
 A total of 7185 events were scraped in this way, 6127 of which also had course descriptions scraped.
 The course descriptions contain a total of 868125 tokens and have an average length of 141,7 tokens.
-Figures figures/total_numbers1.png and figures/total_numbers2.png show the quantitites of descriptions and titles obtained per semester and uni.
-The figures are plotted using the notebook total_numbers.ipynb.
+The Figures in the subfolder "datasummaries" show the quantitites of descriptions and titles obtained per semester and uni as well as the distributions of text lengths for the titles and descriptions.
+These figures are plotted using the notebook analyse+vis_1_summarize_data.ipynb.

 ## Manual annotation
 Six course descriptions were randomly chosen from each university for manual annotation.
 References to Persons (NEs) and, as a subset, to writers were annotated.
-Of the 179 NEs identified, about 53%, belong to writers.
-This led to the insight that Named Entitiy Recognition (NER) alone is not sufficient to identify writers.
+Of the 179 NEs identified, about 53%, belonged to writers.
+This led to the insight that Named Entitiy Recognition (NER) alone is not sufficient to identify writers and additional Entitiy Linking was necessary.

 ## NER
-For NER, five models were evaluated based on the manually annotated data (see table 1 in results folder).
+For NER, five models were evaluated based on the manually annotated data (see table 1 in the paper).
 Subsequently, the best model was used to annotate named entities in all content descriptions.
-Nach der NER wurden die NEs mit Spacy lemmatisiert.
+After NER the NEs were lemmatised using spacy.
 Single word NEs were automatically matched with multiword NEs if possible.
 A total of 7689 NEs were identified that way.

 ## Entity Linking
 The program OpenRefine was used for Entity Linking.
 The entities were linked automatically to the GND data of the German national library.
 Manual linking was attempted for entities for which the automatic assignment did not work (e.g. due to misspellings, abbreviations or several entities with the same name).
 Due to limited resources, however, **no detailed research was carried out on the entities, but a heuristic approach was taken**: If there was a writer of the particular name, it was considered likely that this was meant and not, for example, a doctor of the same name.
 My knowledge of authors, literary scholars and other people who are likely to be mentioned in course descriptions was also incorporated into this work.
 Qualitative impressions of this work were 1. that the names were often misspelled overall (presumably because course descriptions are written more quickly and less carefully than publications, for example) and 2. that names of non-German origin in particular were often misspelled and therefore not assigned.
 This is really a subjective impression, but an additional Google search was sometimes carried out for such names in order to compensate for any bias.
-A total of 4410 entities were identified in this way. ( This does not mean, by implication, that 3279 entities could not be matched, because due to variable and incorrect spellings of the names, some entities previously appeared more than once).
+A total of 4410 entities were identified in this way.
+(This does not mean, by implication, that 3279 entities could not be matched, because due to variable and incorrect spellings of the names, some entities previously appeared more than once).
 For each of the matched identities, a standardized name, gender, occupation and country code were retrieved from the Gemeinsame Normdatei.

 ## Further Cleaning and Processing
 No gender was recorded in the GND for 704 of the identified entities.
 For these, a gender was guessed based on the first names using the Python Gender Guesser.
 This left 203 entities for which no gender is recorded in the metadata.
 In one case of a trans man, the gender given in the GND was corrected from "Female; Male" to "Male".
 The GND uses gendered forms for job titles (for example: "Schriftsteller" and "Schriftstellerin").
 These terms were reduced to the masculine form to faciliate quantitative analysis, since the gender is stored in a separate column in each case anyway.
-Subsequently, all entities that belong to writers were extracted (data/writers.csv).
-The GND lists various names for this (writer, playwright, lyricist, narrator), all of these occupations was counted as "writer".
-The number of writers extracted is in total 1814.

-# Counting
-Finally, the GND IDs were matched with the seminar data and counted: 1. (per author) how often which author is mentioned where and how often and 2. (per semester): How many authors are mentioned in which semester?
-How many women are mentioned?
-How many men are mentioned?
-In both cases, absolute and relative values were collected.
-Relative here means in part a double normalization.
-Firstly, normalization must be carried out in relation to the universities, as there are major differences in how many content descriptions are available for which university.
-In a second step, the values for the countries were divided by the number of universities per country in order to compare them with each other.